yuiwa-TK/yuiwa-TK.github.io/content/Research/_index.md

 ## Ongoing projects
 ---
 ### Laminar-turbulent transition of a compressible boundary layer
-This study aims in elucidating the wall heating/cooling effects on the laminar-turbulent transition of a compressible boundary layer over a zero pressure gradient flat plate using direct numerical simulations.
+This study aims in elucidating the wall heating/cooling effects on the laminar-turbulent transition of a compressible boundary layer over a zero-pressure-gradient flat plate using direct numerical simulations.

 {{< figure align=center src="./transition_H11.png" >}}